Laura Gemser: Career

 After modelling in various magazines in the Netherlands and Belgium, in 1974 she moved to Italy to star in the erotic film Amore libero - Free Love.
 The film was a box office success and launched Gemser's career.
 She played one of the masseuses in the 1975 film Emmanuelle 2 (aka Emmanuelle, The Joys of a Woman), and later that year took the starring role in Bitto Albertini's Black Emanuelle.
 She starred in 5 Black Emanuelle films in less than three years.

 She starred as Laotian actress Keo Sirisomphone in Michael Landon's 1983 American television film, Love Is Forever, in which she was credited as Moira Chen.
 During the 1970s and 1980s, she made many movies with Joe D'Amato.
 Gemser continued to make films, at times working with her actor husband, Gabriele Tinti (m.
 1976-1991).
 In the 1990s, she retired from films to work on costume designing for film, and completely vanished from the public life.
-In 1990, she had made the costumes for what is considered one of the worst movies ever made, Troll 2.